Dorchester prison guided tours

 What Three Words link.

-FREE PARKING ON SITE.
-Drive through the small gates on North Square.
-GO PAST the car park on the right, following the walls of the prison, past the row of 4 terraced houses and you will find the entrance gate on the other side of the prison.
+Following the walls of the prison, past the row of 4 terraced houses and you will find the entrance gate on the other side of the prison.

 If you are a group or club, we are able to offer private tours, please contact us to discuss this.
-We are unable to offer casual unguided visits.

 Luther film set